-- To preserve the testimony of ill or dying witnesses; - To accommodate essential witnesses who are unable or unwilling to travel long distances for a hearing and may not otherwise be required to participate in the hearing; - To expedite large or complex cases; - In cases involving claims of statutory employment discrimination, if necessary and consistent with the expedited nature of arbitration; and - If the panel determines that extraordinary circumstances exist.
+- To preserve the testimony of ill or dying witnesses; - To accommodate essential witnesses who are unable or unwilling to travel long distances for a hearing and may not otherwise be required to participate in the hearing; - To expedite large or complex cases; and - If the panel determines that extraordinary circumstances exist.

-13511.
+12511.
 Discovery Sanctions

-- (a) Failure to cooperate in the exchange of documents and information as required under the Code may result in sanctions.
-The panel may issue sanctions against any party in accordance with Rule 13211(a) for: - Failing to comply with the discovery provisions of the Code, unless the panel determines that there is substantial justification for the failure to comply; or - Frivolously objecting to the production of requested documents or information. - (b) The panel may dismiss a claim, defense or proceeding with prejudice in accordance with Rule 13211(c) for intentional and material failure to comply with a discovery order of the panel if prior warnings or sanctions have proven ineffective.
+(a) Failure to cooperate in the exchange of documents and information as required under the Code may result in sanctions.
+The panel may issue sanctions against any party in accordance with Rule 12211(a) for:

+- Failing to comply with the discovery provisions of the Code, unless the panel determines that there is substantial justification for the failure to comply; or - Frivolously objecting to the production of requested documents or information.

+(b) The panel may dismiss a claim, defense or proceeding with prejudice in accordance with Rule 12211(c) for intentional and material failure to comply with a discovery order of the panel if prior warnings or sanctions have proven ineffective.

-13512.
+12512.
 Subpoenas

-- (a) To the extent possible, parties should produce documents and make witnesses available to each other without the use of subpoenas.
-Subpoenas for documents or the appearance of witnesses may be issued as provided by law. - (b) If a subpoena is issued, the issuing party must send copies of the subpoena to all other parties at the same time and in the same manner in which the subpoena was issued.
+(a) To the extent possible, parties should produce documents and make witnesses available to each other without the use of subpoenas.
+Subpoenas for documents or the appearance of witnesses may be issued as provided by law.

-13513.
+(b) If a subpoena is issued, the issuing party must send copies of the subpoena to all other parties at the same time and in the same manner in which the subpoena was issued.

+12513.
 Authority of Panel to Direct Appearances of Witnesses and Production of Documents Without Subpoenas